 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, La Luz has relatively fewer families with younger children, and/or college students.
 Combined, this makes La Luz a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-La Luz is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, La Luz doesn't have a public transportation system that people use for their commute.

 The population of La Luz overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in La Luz, 23.30% have at least a bachelor's degree.